 Creating a positive safety culture creates lasting behaviours in staff and co-operation in regards to health and safety rules.
 Just as negative attitudes spread, so can positive ones and a strong safety-focused culture will help the entire workforce to take safety seriously.

-There are different methods you could take to creating a positive safety culture and what works for one company could be different to another.
+There are different methods you can take in creating a positive safety culture and what works for one company could be different to another.
 However, there are some simple tips that will help you get started;

 - Management commitment